 XHTML: In XHTML, you can even use an HTML5 DOCTYPE or any custom DOCTYPE.

-All tags within XHTML must be properly closed
+All tags within XHTML must close correctly

 HTML: <![CDATA[…]]> is not a valid CDATA comment.
 Anything that goes within this comment is considered as content data.